Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 46 [Repealed]

-47(1) An agent, employee or representative of a liquor manufacturer or liquor distributor or an employee of a retail licensee may provide a complimentary sample of liquor to adults in retail liquor premises.
+47(1) An agent, employee or representative of a liquor manufacturer or liquor distributor or an employee of a retail licensee may provide a complimentary sample of liquor to adult patrons.

 47(2) A complimentary sample of liquor must not exceed the following serving sizes: